netdata/learn/docs/cloud/faq.md

 ### How do I delete a War Room?

 The _General_ War Room cannot be deleted.
-For other rooms, click the name of the War Room from the top navigation, then **Manage War Room**.
-In the management panel, click the **Delete** button.
+For other rooms, click the name of the War Room in the top bar, then **Manage War Room**.
+In the modal, click the **Delete** button.
 Confirm that you want to delete your War Room.

 ### How do I change my email?